Why the Distinction Matters: Understanding Neurodivergence and Trauma

 2. What are my sensory needs and thresholds like?

 If bright lights, textures, noise, or crowds have always overwhelmed you, that may suggest neurodivergence.
-But if those sensitivities showed up later in life, they could be part of a trauma response or chronic stress state.
+However, if those sensitivities appeared later in life, they could be part of a trauma response or chronic stress state.

 Not all therapists are trained in both.
 You deserve a clinician who can hold the full picture of your experience without trying to squeeze you into a single box.